 Press Releases: Research Funded by Agencies Participating in the National Nanotechnology Initiative

-January 06, 2020(Funded by the National Institutes of Health and the U.S. Department of Defense)
+April 22, 2020(Funded by the National Institutes of Health and the U.S. Department of Defense)

 A team of biomaterials scientists and dentists at the UCLA School of Dentistry has developed a nanoparticle that, based on initial experiments in mice, could improve treatment for bone defects.
 In a six-week study using mice with bone defects in their skulls, the researchers saw an average reduction of roughly 50% in the size of the defects after the drug-loaded scaffold was implanted.

 April 21, 2020(Funded by the National Science Foundation and the National Institutes of Health)